Scoliosis in Kids

 What is scoliosis?
 Does it commonly occur in kids?

 Scoliosis is a type of spinal deformity where the spine has a side-by-side or lateral curvature rather than being normally straight when looked from behind.
 The curvature could be S or C shaped and the person having this appears as if is leaning to one side.
 Scoliosis in kids is less common.
 Only 2 to 3 percent of children of school age are reported to have scoliosis.
 Most common type of scoliosis that affects kids is idiopathic scoliosis.

 Why does Scoliosis happen in children?
 Is it genetic?

 The reason or cause for a kid to have scoliosis can vary.
-The exact cause in 80% of the scoliosis cases is unknown.
+The exact cause in 80% of the scoliosis cases are unknown.
 The possible causes could be the following

 - Lack of vertebrae separation